FrankDocu/Lichess-Development-Onboarding/translation_context.md

 People=Links to http://lichess.org/people.
 The page contains statistics about the most successful players of Lichess by various measures.
 "People" is one of the links at the top of every page, so keep it as short as possible

 Games=Links to http://lichess.org/games.
-The page displays games currently being played and has links to various other tools on the site, such as a search engine that queries the database for past games.
+The page displays games currently being played and has links to various other tools on the site to find out about past games on lichess, such as a search engine that queries the database of games.
 "Games" is one of the links at the top of every page, so keep it as short as possible.

 Forum=Links to http://lichess.org/forum.
 It is Lichess's webforum, where users can discuss various topics, chess-related or not.
 These are sometimes called "bulletin boards".
 "Forum" is one of the links at the top of every page, so keep it as short as possible.

-%s posted in discussion %s=This is one of the messages that appears in the activity feed on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.
-The first %s is the player's name and the second %s is the title of the discussion in the forum.
+%s posted in discussion %s=The first %s is the player's name and the second %s is the title of the discussion in the forum.
+This is one of the messages that appears in the activity feed on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

 Players=The alt text (what you see when you hover the mouse over) of the "People" link at the top of every page.